thombergs/cdc-workshop/README.md

 The concept of Consumer-Driven Contracts is best learned by implementing one or more API consumer and provider with your own hands and test them against a contract.

+## The Tasks in this Workshop

-**Select a consumer / provider combination** from the table below and follow the instructions to set up a consumer-driven contract between them.
+**Select a consumer / provider combination** from the table below and follow the instructions to set up a consumer, a provider and a contract between them.

 | | Spring MVC Provider with Pact | Spring MVC Provider with Spring Cloud Contract|
 | ------------- |-------------| ----- |